~Originally published on March 7, 2016.~

 So open the windows and patio doors, and let the Spring Cleaning begin!

 If you have a foyer, staircase, office, dining room, kid’s play room, laundry room, garage (yes, the garage too) or any other kind of room, just because I don’t have them on this checklist doesn’t mean you should skip them.
-They’re just as important, so be sure to clean those too.
+Particularly offices!
+I would recommend hiring a commercial cleaning company like Green Facilities commercial office cleaning london, if you’ve got an office that’s in need of a good clean!
+Even the garage and play room are important, so be sure to clean those too.
 Many of the items on the checklist will transfer over to those rooms.